csmatthews/npmrds-tool/README.md

 ## Installing

 1. Non-ArcGIS - [ProcessNPMRDSTool.py](ProcessNPMRDSTool.py) - This script will only process the .XML files.
-2. For ArcGIS - [ProcessNPMRDSTool_Extended.py](ProcessNPMRDSTool_Extended.py) - This script will process the .XML files and import them.
+2. UNDER DEVELOPMENT - For ArcGIS - [ProcessNPMRDSTool_Extended.py](ProcessNPMRDSTool_Extended.py) - This script will process the .XML files and import them.

 ## Running the Tool

-1. Change the file path of Line 18 to where your .XML files are located
+1. Non-ArcGIS - [ProcessNPMRDSTool.py](ProcessNPMRDSTool.py) - This script will only process the .XML files.
-2. Rename the gdb on Line 19 to what you would like
+  *Change the file path of Line 17 to the folder where your .XML files are located

 ## Author